Visitor guidelines updated

 - A positive viral test within the last 10 days for SARS-COV-2,

 - Close contact with someone who has been diagnosed with COVID-19.

-- End-of-life patients: Two visitors per patient per day.
+- Two visitors allowed per patient in all areas:

 Approved visitors/support persons must be over the age of 18 unless they are parents of a child receiving care.

 These guidelines are subject to change at any time to address the health needs of our communities.
 By putting these guidelines in place, St. Joseph’s Hospital is exemplifying its commitment to the dignity and care of all, especially the most vulnerable among us.